-- a.
-Support resources for improving county record keeping services and election administration and monitor legislation that may impact the following: - i.
+a.
+Support Clerk/Recorder Services and Elections Administration improvements - Support resources for improving county record keeping services and election administration, and monitor legislation that may impact the following:

+- i.
 Recording fees and process, and recorded documents; - ii.
 Vital statistic fees and process; - iii.
 Public records; - iv.
 Unfunded mandates; - v.
-Vote-by-mail, voter registration, election management systems, elections process, and election equipment;
+Vote-by-mail, voter registration, election management systems, elections process, and election equipment; - vi.

-- vi.
 Funding for records preservation (such as Board of Supervisors historic records); - vii.
 Funding for modernization of elections equipment; - b.
-Support legislation to authorize vote-by-mail ballot elections for rural counties. - c.
-Support the full funding of all Payment in Lieu of Taxes (PILT) Support legislation and budget efforts that continue to maximize the PILT revenue to counties and continue full funding of PILT without restrictions beyond the current authorization.
+Support Vote-by-mail legislation Support legislation to authorize vote-by-mail ballot elections for rural counties. - c.
+Support the full funding of all Payment In Lieu of Taxes (PILT) Support legislation and budget efforts that provide for payment of past due balances and continue to maximize the PILT revenue to counties and maintain full funding of PILT without restrictions beyond the current authorization.